-Considering the use of brownfield land and sites which become vacant and derelict in urban areas, before greenfield release, is important for the urban development of East Dunbartonshire and the wider Glasgow City Region.
-Applicants must therefore provide evidence that there are no suitable or sustainable brownfield sites of a similar size that are available within the relevant community policy area before new development on greenfield land is considered.
+Prioritising the use of brownfield land and sites which become vacant and derelict, in urban areas, before greenfield release is important for the sustainability of East Dunbartonshire and the wider Glasgow City Region.
+Applicants must prove to the satisfaction of the Council that there are no suitable brownfield sites of a similar size that are available within the urban locality before new development on greenfield land is considered.